-Members of the sds Executive Board are elected annually in the spring by the SDS board and serve three-year terms.
+Members of the SDS Executive Board are elected annually in the spring by the SDS board members.

 President, Development Committee Co-Chair

 Email Joanne - joanne (at) disstudies (dot) org

 Joanne Woiak received her PhD from the Institute for the History and Philosophy of Science and Technology, University of Toronto.
 After many years as a part-time lecturer teaching history of science and disability studies, she was hired as the first full-time lecturer of the Disability Studies Program at the University of Washington.
 Her research is concerned with a range of questions about disability and the biomedical sciences in American and British history, society, and literature.
 She has written on the history of sterilization and constructions of mental disability in Washington, representations of eugenics and disability in science fiction, alcoholism and eugenics in British medical discourse and public policy, the politics of the eugenics apology movement, the public history of disability, and disability pedagogy.
 She teaches Introduction to Disability Studies as well as courses that explore disability in connection to eugenics and bioethics, citizenship, gender and sexuality, history of biology, and popular culture.
 She serves as faculty mentor for UW’s student-run D Center (Disability and Deaf Cultural Center), and she has organized major events at UW such as the 2009 Eugenics and Disability Symposium and the 2015 and 2016 Pacific & Western Disability Studies Symposia.

 Karen identifies on the neuroqueer spectrum and as a mad scholar.
 She does work on disabilities in Japan – her first project was on Deaf politics and sign language movements, then did a book and two films about living in a community of people with psychosocial disabilities.

 Secretary, Membership Committee Co-Chair

 Email Holly - holly (at) disstudies (dot) org